Article published by: Leah Rowe

-If education services are using Free Software, that means they’ll probably have children (the ones being educated) using it too.
-This is a huge step, and it will result in more Free Software developers in the future.
-Free Software will become more and more mainstream to the masses, which can surely only be a good thing!
+If education services are using Libre Software, that means they’ll probably have children (the ones being educated) using it too.
+This is a huge step, and it will result in more Libre Software developers in the future.
+Libre Software will become more and more mainstream to the masses, which can surely only be a good thing!

 Now imagine that countries besides the US start doing it, inspired by the US’s success (and I think it will be a resounding success).

-Imagine a world where Free Software, free as in freedom, is the default everywhere.
-Imagine a world where Free Software licensing is required reading material in schools.
-Imagine a world where any five year old can install a free operating system such as GNU+Linux, and Computer Science is mandatory in schools from a young age.
-Imagine filing your tax returns with Free Software, exclusively.
+Imagine a world where such liberties over software are commonplace, actually the default everywhere!
+Imagine a world where it’s considered as important as the ability to freely learn mathematics, or physics, as required reading material in schools.
+Imagine a world where any five year old can install a libre operating system such as GNU+Linux, and Computer Science is mandatory in schools from a young age.
+Imagine filing your tax returns with Libre Software, exclusively.
 Imagine not even thinking about that, because it became the norm.

 Imagine a world where proprietary software doesn’t exist, because it is obsolete; entire generations of people are taught to value freedom, and to staunchly defend it, helping each other learn and grow (and produce better software in the process, with less bugs, because people are now free to do that, without relying on some evil company).